BUNION DR

 • Foot injuries: Trauma or injury to the foot can increase the risk of developing a bunion.

-What Are the Symptoms of Early Stage Pinky Toe Bunions?
+What Are The Symptoms Of Early Stage Pinky Toe Bunions?

 As mentioned earlier, early stage pinky toe bunions are characterized by a small bump at the base of the fifth toe.
 However, this bump is not always noticeable, especially if you have thick skin or calluses on your foot.
 Here are some other symptoms that may indicate the presence of an early stage pinky toe bunion: